Algebras of Non-Local Screenings and Diagonal Nichols Algebras: Super Lie type

-The simple roots in the standard chamber are $\lbrace \alpha_1 =\alpha_f, \alpha_2, \alpha_3\rbrace$ with inner product
+The simple roots in the standard chamber are $\lbrace \alpha_\f =\alpha_1, \alpha_2, \alpha_3\rbrace$ with inner product

-There is only one bosonic part $\mathfrak{g'}$ and the positive roots are:
+There is only one bosonic part $\mathfrak{g'}$ and the positive roots are

-The $m_{ij}$ matrix is given by
+The matrix $(m_{ij})$ is given by

-\begin{itemize} \item Since there is just one bosonic side it is obvious that all the bosons satisfy are $m$-Cartan. \item All the fermions, except for $\alpha_{1223}$, are isotropic and have $f= \pm 1$.
-Thanks to lemma \ref{isofermions} we then know that they are $m$-truncation. \item The fermion $\alpha_{1223}$ is $m$-Cartan without further assumptions. \item There are no couples of strong orthogonal fermions. \end{itemize} To conclude the $m_{ij}$ matrix is a realising solution $\forall r$.\\ This construction realise the Nichols algebra $\mathcal{B}(q)$ described row 7 of table 2 in \cite{Hecklist} when $q\neq \pm 1, \; q\not\in\mathcal{R}_3$.\\
+\begin{itemize}\itemsep=0pt \item Since there is just one bosonic side and there are no bosons with $f(\alpha)>0$, it is obvious that all the bosons satisfy are $m$-Cartan. \item All the fermions, except for $\alpha_{1223}$, are isotropic and have $f(\alpha)= \pm 1$.
+By Lemma~\ref{isofermions} we then know that they are $m$-truncation. \item The fermion $\alpha_{1223}$ is $m$-Cartan without further assumptions on $m$ by Corollary~\ref{Mcondotherchamb} and explicit computation (hence this is a rare example that a fermionic root in a Lie superalgebra can be $m$-Cartan and not $m$-truncation). \item There are no pairs of strong orthogonal fermions. \end{itemize} To conclude, the matrix $(m_{ij})$ is a realizing solution for all $m$.
+This construction realize the Nichols algebra $\mathcal{B}(q_{ij})$ described row 7 of Table~2 in~\cite{Hecklist} when $q\neq \pm 1$, $q\not\in\mathbb{G}_3$.